We may receive a commission if you make purchases through affiliate links (at no extra cost to you). Read why our approach to travel is different.

 “Re-chao” (熱炒), which literally translates to “hot stir-fry,” is a Taiwanese dining style where friends gather late at night and order many dishes to share around a large table while drinking beer.
 It’s unlike the typical “one person, one dish” style of ordering.
 Chao is one of the few vegan restaurants that opens late (until 11 pm) so you can enjoy this quintessential Taiwanese experience .

 The hard part is making decisions on what to eat on this abundant menu with your friends.
 But you could always consult the staff on what to order for an optimal Taiwanese “Re-chao” experience.
-At the very least, there should be green beans and sweet and sour “pork” on the table.
+For English speakers, Chao will provide you with a list of their most popular dishes.
+If, like me, you feel you’re missing out on the best of Taiwanese cuisine, Chao is here to fill that void.
+From dry fried noodles with beef to my personal favourite: smashed stinky tofu with chopped up youtiao (Chinese fried bread).

 Vege Creek